TeoEstrada9/barchart/README.md

 # Description
-> Creating a one page document that will include 3 different graphs from statistics from Canada gov website
+> Creating a one page document that will include 3 different graphs of statistics from Canada gov website

 ## Chart.js 2
 https://react-chartjs-2.js.org/examples/vertical-bar-chart